sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_05_parameters_and_ua/embedding_05_parameters_and_ua.md

 This QuickStart guide provides illustrative examples and screenshots of both required and optional parameters, helping developers understand the importance of each.

-Before proceeding with this QuickStart guide, ensure you've completed the [Embedding 3: Application Embedding QuickStart.](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html?index=..%2F..index#0)
+Before proceeding with this QuickStart guide, ensure you've completed the [Embedding 03: Secure Access QuickStart.](https://quickstarts.sigmacomputing.com/guide/embedding_03_secure_access/index.html?index=..%2F..index#0)

  ### Target Audience